LinuxForHealth/FHIR/operation/fhir-operation-erase/README.md

     - AND READ does not return a Resource
     - AND an Audit Record created
     - AND no History is accessible

+## Acceptance Criteria 7: Operation from Bundle (Batch)

+*Everything is independent*

+## Acceptance Criteria 8: Operation from Bundle (Transaction)

+*Everything complete or Everything fails*

+## Acceptance Criteria 9: Lots of Versions on the Same Resource and a Small Transaction Timeout